 This website has no fees to view any content, and no ads served to logged-in, registered users.
 I personally pay all costs associated with running this site, including hosting fees and software purchases.
-If you find the content here useful or interesting, you can make a totally optional PayPal donation that helps me defray these costs.
+If you find the content here useful or interesting, you can make a totally optional PayPal donation that helps keep the site running.
 Use the button below to donate any amount.

 About This Site:

-Peakbagger.com is a unprofessional, non-commerical web site that is both a hobby and a place for me to post some of the mountain-related information I have collected over the past 30 years.
+Peakbagger.com is a free web site that is both a hobby and a place for me to post some of the mountain-related information I have collected over the past 30 years.

 History and Sources

 The database at the core of this web site began with handwritten and typewritten lists of mountain peaks I made as a child.
 By 1987 the first of these, a list of high summits in the Northeastern U.S., had made it onto a computer as an elaborately formatted text file.
 Over the years I added more and more to this list, which by 1994 was in a spreadsheet format and had over 1000 mountains all over the world.
 I added peaks by hand, or from large public-domain databases like the GNIS and BGN gazetters.
 Eventually the list was moved into a real database system, and supporting information about ranges, lists, prominence, and isolation was fleshed out into full-fledged sub-systems.
 I have verified and modified data by checking what I have against a wide variety of sources, including standard reference works as well as internet newsgroups and web sites.

 Peakbagger.com was launched in 1997 with a very limited amount of content, and mainly served to host various trip reports of some of my climbs.
 The new and re-designed site, launched in April, 2004, preserves the old content, adds lots more, and hooks up with the master database to provide a huge array of dynamic web pages for peaks, ranges, and lists of peaks.